ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 When an instance group scales up to create an instance, a subnet is selected randomly from the subnets that are defined for the instance group.
 When an instance group scales down to remove instances, it uses a first in first out (FIFO) strategy.
 The oldest instances are deleted first.
 If at any time an instance in the instance group fails, it is replaced with a new, healthy instance.

 You have the option to configure your instance group with a load balancer to balance incoming requests across instances.
 With a load balancer you can configure specific health checks for the pool members that are associated with instances in your instance group.
 If an instance fails health checks, a new instance is created in the instance group to replace the failed membership.
 When the new instance is available, the instance that failed health checks is deleted.

+The monitoring service reflects the same health information for instances that health checks access.

 ## Setting up auto scale with the UI